daviscook477/ToaMistakeTracker/README.md

 Are these done correctly?
-* **Olm melee hand** heal 29887ID -> doesn't seem like the tracker I was doing there worked
+* **Olm melee hand** heal 29887ID -> doesn't seem like the tracker I was doing there worked going to need to figure out a different way to determine which player is healing the hand
 * **Olm mage hand** reset 29884id
 * **Olm melee hand** reset